UBC-CIC/balance-test-app/docs/DeploymentGuide.md

 6. In the **Signing & Capabilities** tab, ensure **Automatically manage signing** is checked and Team is set to the account/team associated with your Apple Developer account.
 Under Bundle Identifier, check that the Bundle Id matches with the Bundle Id created in App Store Connect

 ### Create a Build
-1. In Xcode, under the General tab, check that the Version number is set to 1.0.0 and the Build number is set to 1 **for your first deployment**.
+1. In Xcode, in the General tab under Identity, check that the Version number is set to 1.0.0 and the Build number is set to 1 **for your first deployment**.
 For future deployments, increment the Version number and reset the Build number for major updates (e.g. 1.0.1+1).
 For minor updates, incrementing just the Build number is sufficient (e.g. 1.0.0+2).
 2. In Android Studio, open the **pubspec.yaml** file located in the root directory of your project.
 Set the version and build number located near the top of the file to match with the version and build number of the current deployment and save the file:
 ```yaml
 version: 1.0.0+1